-Q: I am a branch employee and have been named Treasurer for a non-profit that has accounts at EagleBank.
+Q: I am a branch employee and have been named Treasurer for a Non-Profit that has accounts at EagleBank.
 I am a signer on the account.
 Is this a conflict of interest?

-A: This may be a conflict of interest and your relationship with the customer should be reported to the Ethics Office.
-The Ethics Office will suggest that you separate your role as a branch employee from your role as the Treasurer of the non-profit.
-You should not personally process transactions for the account and should work with other Associates relative to the banking needs of the non-profit.
+This may be a conflict of interest and your relationship with the customer should be reported to the Ethics Office.
+The Ethics Office will suggest that you separate your role as a branch employee from your role as the Treasurer of the nonshould profit.
+You conduct transactions and inquiries on the Non-Profit account in the same way as any other customer.
+You should not personally process transactions for the account and should work with other Associates relative to the banking needs of the Non-Profit.

-Outside Director, Officer and Trustee Positions
+Outside Director, Officer, and Trustee Positions

-The Company encourages Associate involvement in our communities, such as serving as an officer or board member of a local cultural, social service or other not-for-profit organization.
+The Company encourages Associate involvement in our communities, such as serving as an officer or board member of a local cultural, social service, or other not-for-profit organization.
 However, if an Associate believes that a potential conflict may exist between serving on such board and their role at the Company, they should contact the Ethics Office.
 When a transaction involving the Company is discussed by an outside organization where you serve as an officer or director, you should disclose your relationship with the Company and not participate in any discussions of, or decision about, the transaction.
 Special care should be taken when the organization has a banking relationship with the Company.

-Public Appearances
+Media Public Appearances

-If you have not been designated by the Board of Directors as an authorized spokesperson for the Company, before publishing, making speeches, giving interviews or making public appearances that may involve the Company's business interests or impact its reputation, you must obtain prior approval from your supervisor and the Chief Marketing Officer.
+If you have not been designated by the Board of Directors as an authorized spokesperson (e.g., Senior Staff, Chief Marketing Officer) for the Company, before publishing, making speeches, giving interviews or making media public appearances that may involve the Company's business interests or impact its reputation, you must obtain prior approval from your supervisor and the Chief Marketing Officer.
 Materials will have to be reviewed and approved by the Chief Marketing Officer prior to the engagement.